 I went on a hike the other day.

-It was my fourth trip up the Pichincha (4700m), but things were a little different this time around.
+It was my fourth trip up the Pichincha volcano (4700m and, yes, still active).
+But things were a little different this time around.

 As we were closing in on the peak, the skies darkened and the weather turned.
 Not the kinda action you want on 4000+ meters above sea level.